yegors/RTLSDR-Airband/README.md

 ## License

-Copyright (C) 2022-2024 charlie-foxtrot
+Copyright (C) 2022-2025 charlie-foxtrot

 Copyright (C) 2015-2022 Tomasz Lemiech <szpajder@gmail.com>

 Based on original work by Wong Man Hang <microtony@gmail.com>

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of